lukecharman/MockMarksExample/MockMarks/README.md

 # MockMarks

-## Still To Do
-* Decide on how error is represented in the json and how to mock it usefully.
-* Write some decent documentation including "What can i mock?" list of things in the JSON that are acceptable

 ## What is MockMarks?

 MockMarks is a pair of Swift packages used to easily create local, mocked responses to network calls made via `URLSession`.
 These are managed entirely within Xcode, and no HTTP server or other intermediary is required.
 Using MockMarks, you can: